 After I did research on stainless steel...I decided to design a stainless steel bangle cuff and craft it by hand.
 I noticed stainless steel is a lot harder to work with than any other metal I worked with before.
 The results pertaining to the bangle stability, however, is unbeatable and will give the wearer a lifetime of enjoyment.

 I have been testing wearing the bangle since I made it and I am sure it is true that the containing nickel is bonded within the elements of the steel in such a way as to be held in a crystalline structure preventing any leaching.
 Otherwise, I would have shown an allergic reaction to the nickel.

-Compared to Aluminum: Stainless Steel is heavier and not easy to terr, where Aluminum, on the other hand, is very lightweight (Stainless Steel is 3x heavier than aluminum) and easily tears.
+Compared to Aluminum: As a wearer of stainless steel jewelry I noticed it is a lot heavier than aluand not easy to terr, where Aluminum, on the other hand, is very lightweight (Stainless Steel is 3x heavier than aluminum) and easily tears.
 That's the reason why aircraft bodies and automobiles are made from aluminum - it is much lighter.

-Aluminum does not have a very thin layer of chromium oxide which prevents any oxidation on stainless steel
+Aluminum have a very thin layer of chromium oxide which prevents any oxidation on stainless steel